Netflix/dynomite/README.md

 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of local server address, port and weight (name:port:weight or ip:port:weight) for this server pool.
-Usually there is just one.
+Currently, there is just one.
 + **secure_server_option**: Encrypted communication.
 Must be one of 'none', 'rack', 'datacenter', or 'all'.
++ **stats_listen**: The address and port number for the REST endpoint and for accessing statistics.

 For example, the configuration file in [conf/dynomite.yml](conf/dynomite.yml)